wehrliaa/mbaacc-replay-takeover/README.md

 ## Controls

-- FN1: Pauses and unpauses the replay, and while taking over, goes back to where you last paused.
+- FN1: Pauses and unpauses the replay.
+- FN2: While taking over, resets back to where you last paused, and pauses the replay (essentially a load state).
 - B and C: With the game paused, takes over Player 1's or Player 2's actions respectively, after a little countdown.
 - D: Rewinds the replay, for a maximum of 30 seconds (to save memory).